symphonyoss/bot-unfurl/README.md

 #### :blacklist and :blacklist-files

 The blacklist the bot should refer to, in order to determine whether a given URL should be ignored.
 This can be provided:

 * inline in the configuration file (`:blacklist`)
-* in one or more text files (`:blacklist-files`), containing blacklist entries separated by whitespace or newlines
+* in one or more text files (`:blacklist-files`)
+ * blacklist entries inside each text file are separated by whitespace or newlines
 * both

 Each blacklist file may be hosted anywhere that can be read by